 (1) A complainant must demonstrate that the domain name at issue is identical or confusingly similar to a trademark in which the complainant has rights; and

-(2) A complainant must agree to submit to Mutual Jurisdiction, which can compromise an IGO’s immunities and privileges in relation to the jurisdiction of a court, in the event that a losing registrant files suit against the IGO which prevailed in the initial UDRP or URS decision phase.
+(2) A complainant must agree to submit to Mutual Jurisdiction, which can compromise an IGO’s privileges and immunities. .

-The IGO Work Track has deliberated on both issues and considered possible policy solutions in light of the GNSO Council’s instructions, which were that the Work Track’s final recommendations should be “generally consistent” with the four IGO-INGO Curative Rights Policy Development Process (PDP) recommendations that the GNSO Council has already approved, including a restriction against developing a new and separate dispute resolution process for IGOs.
+The IGO Work Track has deliberated on both issues and considered possible policy solutions in light of the GNSO Council’s instructions, which were that the Work Track’s final recommendations should be “generally consistent” with four IGO-INGO Curative Rights Policy Development Process (PDP) recommendations that the GNSO Council has already approved.

 Proposed Solution: